dourgulf/VideoCore/README.md

 #VideoCore branch for me

 This project fork from [VideoCore](https://github.com/jgh-/VideoCore).
-Thanks the great work of jgh-
+Thanks the great work of jgh-.

 Coz jgh- had not focus on this project for a long time.
 And I was using and improving this project for a long time, so I want to only update this branch later.